 EpiC’s HIV objectives

-- Attain and maintain control of the HIV epidemic among key populations.
+- Attain and maintain control of the HIV epidemic among vulnerable populations.

 - Attain and maintain control of the HIV epidemic among men, women and priority populations who have HIV or are at risk of acquiring HIV.